GoogleChrome/developer.chrome.com/site/en/docs/crux/api/index.md

 The Chrome UX Report API allows for the querying of user experience metrics for a specific URI like "Get metrics for the `https://example.com` origin."

 ## Data model

+This section details the structure of data in requests and responses.

 ### Record